EarthCitizen/escape-artist/README.md

 </red>
 ```

+*NOTE:* This library does not produce nor interact with XML.
+This example is just for the purpose of explanation.

 `Escapable` is an instance of `Monoid`, so a series of `Escapable`s can be appended together into a single value:

 ```haskell